 A Slide Master is a slide with a specified set of characteristics that acts as a template and is used as the starting point for creating other slides.
 These characteristics include slide background, objects in the background, formatting of any text used, and any background graphics.

+Note

+LibreOffice uses three terms for a slide that is used to create other slides: master slide, slide master, and master page.
+This book uses the term slide master, except when describing the user interface.